Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-bank.md

 # Bank

 :::{Important}
-Daodiseo's bank module inherits from the Cosmos SDK's [`bank`](https://docs.cosmos.network/master/modules/bank/) module.
-This document is a stub and covers mainly important Daodiseo-specific notes about how it is used.
+ODISEO's bank module inherits from the Cosmos SDK's [`bank`](https://docs.cosmos.network/master/modules/bank/) module.
+This document is a stub and covers mainly important ODISEO-specific notes about how it is used.
 :::

-The bank module is the base transactional layer of the Daodiseo blockchain.
+The bank module is the base transactional layer of the ODISEO blockchain.
 This module allows assets to be sent from one `Account` to another.
 The bank module defines the following types of send transactions: `MsgSend` and `MsgMultiSend`.

 ## Message types